cOpEtriNe/Katware/README.md

 # KATGui
 GUI For the ROBLOX Game KAT!
+It's Free And Open Source!

 ## Information

-This script was made probably a week ago, the date is 19/01/2022.
-Ive lost the old scripts and will have to recode them.
-The good thing is, i still have the guis.
+Q: Can I Edit This Script A: Yes, you can.
 This script will not get you banned from now.
 One of my accounts has been up to Level 105 with this script!